-My thoughts today continue on Spiritual Gifts and their meaning in relationship to the Church.
+In today’s thoughts we continue on Spiritual Gifts and their meaning in relationship to the Church.
+I will briefly explain each gift in today’s thoughts.
 It is truly my prayer that all believers and followers of Christ take time and read today’s thoughts.

 Let’s open our hearts, mind and spirit and pray for an understanding of these Gifts for the Church and the need for all to flow in the power and might of His Spirit.